dracarys21/RepCRec/README.md

-RepCRec
+# RepCRec

-Team: Pranali Awasekar(pa1373) and Varada Hanumante(vsh231)
-Replicated Concurrency Control and Recovery
+A distributed database with multiversion concurrency control, deadlock detection, replication and failure recovery.

-Code structure:
+## Code structure:

-Our code is organized into the following modules:
+### Our code is organized into the following modules:

 	1. TransactionManager: It is responsible for keeping a track of all transactions - active and dead (Using Queue<Transaction> waitingQueue, List<Transaction> activeList, activeListRO and deadTransactions).
 Transactions are scheduled on a first-come-first-serve basis.
 Deadlock detection occurs every time a transaction goes into the waitingQueue.

 	2. DataManager: It creates and initializes data members as well as available sites.
 Data are added to appropriate sites per the given policy.
 It also contains a HashMap - routes, which maps each of the data-indices to site(s) where the data are present.